hanshika-773/QRdecomposition/README.md

+# Date:
-# Algorithm for QR Decomposition
+# Ex.No 8: Algorithm for QR Decomposition
 ## Aim:
 To implement QR decomposition algorithm using the Gram-Schmidt method.
 ## Equipment’s required: